nmrugg/DynamicJS/readme.md

 NOTE:
 In order to debug, you need to use [node-inspector](http://github.com/dannycoates/node-inspector).
 You can either extract the zipped copy, or better yet, grab the latest code from the git repository.
-When running in debugging mode, a second node process is started.
+When running in debugging mode, a second Node process is started.
 Currently, you must access the debugger in a WebKit-based browser, like Chrome or Safari.

 Currently, only GET and POST data is sent to the scripts (both JavaScript and PHP).
 Cookie data is not yet sent.